 This system could eventually lead to the establishment of a fixed maintenance schedule, but it does not completely eliminate preventable failures.
 Scientist’s true goal is to get to a point where they are able to predict a failure right before it takes place.

 This is the goal of TfL’s existing data science projects.
-A number of algorithms are being developed and modified toward this end within the predictive maintenance project, and as the team integrates this algorithm into daily operations, currently with 75 percent accuracy, TfL is saving money through predictive maintenance, both for themselves and for travelers.
+A number of algorithms are being developed and modified toward this end within the predictive maintenance project, and as the team integrates this algorithm into daily operations, currently with 75 percent accuracy, TfL is saving money through predictive maintenance, both for themselves as well as for visitors and commuters.

 Read more of our latest articles here.